 Any facility given on the basis of third party guarantee and where the type of activity is not manufacturing, services and retail trade shall be disqualified for coverage under the scheme.

-Partial collateral security model introduced by CGTMSE where the MLIs will be allowed to obtain collateral security for a part of the credit facility, whereas the remaining part of the credit facility, up to a maximum of ₹ 200 lakh can be covered under the scheme.
+Partial collateral security model introduced by CGTMSE where the Member Lending Institutions (MLIs) will be allowed to obtain collateral security for a part of the credit facility, whereas the remaining part of the credit facility, up to a maximum of ₹ 200 lakh can be covered under the scheme.

 RBI circular RPCD.MSME & NFS.BC.No.5/06.02.31/2013-14 dated July 1, 2013, Banks are mandated not to accept collateral security in the case of loans upto Rs.10 lakh extended to units in the MSE sector.
 Banks are also advised to extend collateral-free loans upto Rs.
 10 lakh to all units financed under the Prime Minister Employment Generation Programme of KVIC.

 The scheme is advantageous for both the borrowers and lenders.
 The borrowers neither have to struggle for bringing collateral security nor get into the saddle of offering third party guarantee to the lenders.
 The lenders (Banks and financial institutions) are comfortable with CGTMSE credit guarantee scheme as they can claim a certain percentage of the amount in default from the trust under guarantee cover when the borrower is unable to repay the dues from cash generated from the operation or by the disposal of prime security.
 In terms of existing scheme, CGTMSE offers credit guarantee to banks and financial institutions up to Rs.200 lakh per eligible borrower.
 Thus, the banks and financial institutions can extend fund or non-fund credit facilities to Micro and Small Enterprises (MSEs) without the fear of complete default of money financed by them.